|

 Léon came to these shores and claimed St. Augustine as the

+property of Spain.
 In the age of the conquistadores

 when the Spanish began discovering (and pillaging) silver and gold